 Parking is particularly challenging the first two weeks of class.
 Please arrive early to allow time to find a spot.
 To avoid a citation, please take care to park only in authorized spaces on the college campus with a valid permit properly displayed.
 (There is a grace period the first week of each semester.)

 There is usually (but not always) space available in the overflow lot off Golf Club Road.
 See campus map.
+The is also additional parking for the first four weeks of class at the old K-Mart parking lot.
+(See map of additional overflow parking.)
 If you find it is necessary to park in the surrounding neighborhood streets, please be courteous of our neighbors.

-Parking permits are now available for purchase on InSite/WebAdvisor.
+Parking permits are available for purchase on InSite/WebAdvisor.
 Summer term parking permits are $20.
 Fall term parking and spring term permits are $40 each.
-Permits are no longer available for purchase on campus.
+Permits are not available for purchase on campus.
 You will find the link on InSite/WebAdvisor's Academic Services menu.
 Go to InSite/WebAdvisor.

-See frequently asked questions about the new parking fees and parking permit purchasing process.
+See frequently asked questions about parking fees and parking permit purchasing process.

 Parking at the San Ramon Campus is free.
 Contact all other off campus locations for their parking policies